 Organic solar cell structure

 How do organic cells and crystalline silicon cells compare?
-We’ll take a look at three main factors below: efficiency, materials, and pricing.
+We’ll take a look at three main factors that solar shoppers might consider below: efficiency, materials, and pricing.

 As mentioned above, the major difference between silicon solar cells and organic solar cells is the semiconducting material used.
-Silicon solar cells use crystalline silicon, while organic cells use carbon-based organic compounds applied in a thin layer to synthetic backing.
-Because organic cells are made using an ink-based application, they usually result in a flexible solar panel that can be installed in more unique ways than traditional solar panels (such as on walls or as parts of windows).
+Silicon solar cells use crystalline silicon, while organic cells use carbon-based organic compounds applied in a thin layer to a synthetic backing.
+Because organic cells are made using an ink-based application and can exhibit transparentness, they usually result in a flexible solar panel that can be installed in more unique ways than traditional solar panels (such as on walls or as parts of windows).

 Solar panels made with organic cells are not commercially available, so a price comparison to silicon-based products is difficult.
 However, the price of traditional solar panels has fallen each year for the past decade, and solar installations are becoming more and more affordable with technological and production improvements.